 Although both hairstyles can apply little stress to your hair, flat twists can result in a slightly higher tension level.

 So, if you are concerned about tension on your hair, it is best to choose two-strand twists over flat twists.
-You can also try to reduce the tension on your hair by doing shorter rows or by loosening the twists.
+You can reduce tension by ensuring your parts are clean, uniform, and the hair is not pulled too firmly at the root during installation.

 Longevity